zhangguanghuib/POS_Extension/CWExtensions/README.md

 # Project Title

 This feature is implemented for some special industry like medicine, alcohol, tobacco and chemistry.
-When client buy a large quantity of product, retail store cashier need manager approval to complete the transaction.
+When client buy a large quantity of product, and the quantity exceed speficied in D365 Commerce back office, retail store cashier need manager approval to complete the transaction, otherwise the transaction can not complete.

 # How to use this solution